Scotiabank Educational Outreach Program

-The Globe Theatre School's Educational Outreach Program brings multi-disciplinary theatre creation workshops taught by professional artists into underserved Regina schools, organizations and communities with the goal of reaching children and teens who experience financial, cultural, language and social barriers.
+The Scotiabank Educational Outreach Program brings multi-disciplinary theatre workshops taught by professional artists into underserved Regina schools, organizations and communities with the goal of reaching children and teens who experience financial, cultural, language and social barriers.

 Our Outreach program provides numerous benefits to participants:

 "I personally witnessed shy, conservative, quiet students crack through their shell and express who they are on the inside.
 This initiative not only developed students as individuals but also provided the students with an opportunity they otherwise would not get to experience." - Brett Benson, Grade 5 teacher Gladys McDonald Elementary